The Foreign Supplier Verification Program hasn’t gotten much attention since going live in 2017, and it shows.

-The FDA extended these measures in May, and outlined it was working on a phased plan with the CDC to reinstate on-site audits.
+In May, the FDA extended these measures and explained it was working on a phased plan with the CDC to reinstate on-site audits.

-This temporary shift in regulatory policy should, in no way, be read as a relaxation of the FSVP requirements.
+This temporary shift in regulatory policy is not a relaxation of the FSVP requirements.
 The FDA continues to check for documentation and issue warning letters.
-If anything, food and beverage manufacturers need to be more diligent than ever due to new risks posed by the major supply chain disruption caused by COVID-19.
+If anything, food and beverage manufacturers should be more diligent than ever due to new risks posed by the significant supply chain disruption caused by the pandemic.

-To gain clarity, check out our on demand webinar, where James Chu, FSVP Lead Instructor and Supplier Quality Manager at John B. Sanfilippo & Son Inc. offered expert insight on how to comply with temporary FSVP policy updates, including how to verify suppliers remotely and how your company should prepare in the event of a remote FDA inspection.
-You can watch it here.
+If you want more details about this issue, check out our on-demand webinar.
+James Chu, FSVP Lead Instructor and Supplier Quality Manager at John B. Sanfilippo & Son provides expert insight on complying with the temporary FSVP policy update.
+You can watch the webinar here.